jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 7.9.24 RobertsCrossFilter
+#### 7.9.26 RobertsCrossFilter

-Performs a Robert's cross edge-detection filter on an image.
+Performs a Robert's cross edge-detection filter on an image..

 *Parameters*: